splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 ## Performance Profiler

+Performance Profiler extension enables the golang net/http/pprof endpoint.
+This is typically used by developers to collect performance profiles and investigate issues with the service.

 ## zPages

+zPages are an in-process alternative to external exporters.
+When included, they collect and aggregate tracing and metrics information in the background; this data is served on web pages when requested.

 {{% notice style="tip" %}}
 Install a text-based web browser (or use your local browser using the instance IP address)